This post may contain affiliate links, please see my disclosure policy to learn more.

 - Combine the cake mix, pudding mix, orange juice (or water), oil, and eggs together.
 Mix with an electric mixer on medium speed for 2 minutes.
 Pour batter into the prepared Bundt pan.

 - Bake for 40 - 45 minutes, or until knife or toothpick inserted in cake comes out clean.

-- While still warm and in the pan, poke holes in the top of the cake with a long tined fork or skewer.
-Pour orange juice glaze evenly over cake.
-Allow the cake to cool in the pan for 10 to 15 minutes, then turn cake and pan upside down onto serving platter.
+- While still warm and in the pan, poke holes in the top of the cake with a long-tined fork or skewer.
+Pour orange juice glaze evenly over the cake.
+Allow the cake to cool in the pan for 10 to 15 minutes, then turn the cake and pan upside down onto a serving platter.
 Dust the top with powdered sugar before serving.